voxel51/fiftyone/docs/source/user_guide/app.rst

 Viewing 3D samples in the grid
 ------------------------------

-When you load point cloud collections in the App, any :ref:`3D detections <3d-detections>` and :ref:`3D polylines <3d-polylines>` fields will be visualized in the App using an orthographic projection (onto the xy plane by default).
+When you load 3D collections in the App, any
+:ref:`3D detections <3d-detections>` and :ref:`3D polylines <3d-polylines>`
+fields will be visualized in the grid using an orthographic projection (onto the xy plane by default).

 In addition, if you have populated